 Caine is a 9-year old boy who spent his summer vacation building an elaborate cardboard arcade in his dad’s used auto parts store.
 He dreamed of the day he would have lots of customers visit his homemade arcade, and even though the chances of getting a customer were very small ...
 Caine never gave up.
 The students in Mr. Huezo's class at Santaquin Elementary work this hard every day!
 They created their very own cardboard arcade and invited the students to come enjoy themselves.
 "We believe that kids’ imaginations have the power to inspire and change the world."

-On Thursday evening, November 15th, the fourth grade teachers at Santaquin Elementary were excited to hold their first annual Write Nite.
-This was an opportunity for parents and students to receive strategies and tools to encourage writing at home.
-Prizes and writing materials were given away to those in attendance at the end of the evening!
-Families learned about all Core Writing Areas, to include: opinion, informational and narrative.
-Thank you for supporting student learning through our Parent Literacy Night.
+On Wednesday evening, December 5th, the fifth grade teachers at Santaquin Elementary were excited to hold their first annual Parent Literacy Night.
+This was an opportunity for parents and students to receive instructional strategies and tools to encourage writing at home and get prepared for the January Writing Assessment.
+Books, writing supplies and several homemade Christmas stockings filled with writing materials were given away to those in attendance at the end of the evening!
+Families learned about Persuasive Core Writing through Four-Square planning.
+Thank you for supporting student learning through our Parent Literacy Night!

 Buddy Reading is a great way to help struggling readers improve and successful readers learn useful skills.
 The students from Mrs. Pando's 6th grade class love to come read with the second grade students in Miss Levi's class.
 Student pairs work together to practice fluency, accuracy and comprehension.
 'Spot On' reading is happening at Santaquin each day!

 Hi, I’m Erin Miller, I was asked to do a report on the Parents and Pastries program.